 Portrait © Donna Granata 2001

-Jack Reilly began his career painting on surfboards.
+Jack Reilly is known for his complex shaped canvas paintings.
+His work is widely exhibited and included in public and private collections internationally.
+He began his career painting on surfboards.
 Becoming completely immersed in painting by his early twenties, he traveled to Paris to study art.
 In 1978 he received a MFA in Painting from Florida State University and shortly thereafter he moved to Los Angeles.
 Reilly debuted his Abstract Illusionist paintings in 1979 in his first solo Los Angeles exhibition at the Molly Barnes Gallery

 A few months later, curator Donald Brewer selected Reilly’s work for The Reality of Illusion exhibition that traveled to major museums throughout the United States.
 By 1980 Reilly’s work was represented in galleries across the United States, including Arron Berman Gallery in New York City, Foster Goldstrom Fine Arts in San Francisco, and Marilyn Butler Gallery in Scottsdale.
 Articles and reviews on Reilly’s work were subsequently published in periodicals such as Arts Magazine, Artweek, Los Angeles Times, Los Angeles Magazine and books including Inside the L.A.
 Artist and American Art Now.